-Some students may qualify for a work-study position within one of our campuses provided they meet the general eligibility criteria.
+Some students may qualify for a work-study position in states where WGU has a state affiliate provided they meet the general eligibility criteria.
 FWS is a need-based program that allows students to earn money to help offset the costs of attending WGU Texas.
 Limited funding has been given to WGU Texas for this program; therefore, not all eligible students will receive an award.
 Priority will be given to students who indicate “yes” to the FAFSA question about Work Study.
 The maximum award is the cost of attendance (COA) minus expected family contribution (EFC) and other financial assistance.
 This program encourages community service work and work related to the student’s course of study.

 FWS employment is governed by employment conditions, including the rate of pay that is appropriate and reasonable according to the type of work performed, the geographic region, the employee’s proficiency, and any applicable federal, state, or local law, including state or locally established minimum wage rates.
 Click here for more information on FWS.

 The Federal Direct Loan Program (DL) is the largest federal student loan program, through which eligible students and parents borrow directly from the U.S. Department of Education to help cover the cost of higher education.
 Students are only allowed to borrow the annual limit up to the Cost of Attendance based on their current grade level.
 There are lifetime loan limits also set by the Department of Education.
 This may limit your borrowing eligibility.
 WGU students may be eligible to receive the following Direct Loan programs:

 A Direct Subsidized Loan is given to eligible undergraduate students who demonstrate financial need.
 The interest is paid by the U.S. Department of Education while you are enrolled in school at least half time or during deferment periods.